andreaskoepf/laion_idle_cap/README.md

 5. Run `./start.sh --gpus 0-7 --workers 2` to start the captioning script (detached) in a new docker container.
 If the `--gpus` option is omitted all available GPUs are used.
 To select specific devices use comma separated device indices or indice-ranges (e.g. `1-3` or `0,2,4`).
 The `--workers` option allows to launch more then one worker per GPU (recommended is 2 for full GPU utilization, default is 1).
 6. Optionally run `./attach.sh` to attach your terminal to the running instance of the captioning script and see its output.

+**Note**: Some of the scripts (e.g. `start.sh` and `stop.sh`) fail when they are launched by a user who is is not member of the docker group (e.g. you might see an error like 'permission denied to connect to the docker deamon socket').
+In this case please use `sudo` to run them as superuser.

 ## Stopping the Docker Container
 - run `./stop.sh` or `docker stop laion_cah`